dhrutip/Gem/README.md

 - [x] Users can log in/log out of the app
 - [x] Users can create a new account
-- [x] Locals can post new experiences
+- [x] Users can post new experiences
   - [ ] Each post allows for a title, description, location, contact info, and images
 - [x] Users can scroll through experiences (feed)
   - [x] Users can view a details page about each experience
   - [ ] Users can get directions to the location of an experience
-- [ ] Users can favorite experiences to be placed on an interest list (double-tap)
+- [x] Users can favorite experiences to be placed on an interest list (double-tap)
 - [x] Users can view a 'my commitments' page with experiences they have favorited

 **Optional Nice-to-have Stories**